tytso/xfstests-bld/Documentation/kvm-xfstests.md

-By default <cfg> defaults to all, which for ext4 will run the following configurations: "4k", "1k", "ext3", "nojournal", "ext3conv", "dioread_nolock, "data_journal", "inline", "bigalloc_4k", and
+By default <cfg> defaults to all, which for ext4 will run the following configurations: "4k", "1k", "ext3", "encrypt", "nojournal", "ext3conv", "adv", "dioread_nolock, "data_journal", "inline", "bigalloc_4k", "bigalloc_1k", and "dax".
-"bigalloc_1k".
 You may specify a single configuration or a comma separated list if you want to run a subset of all possible file system configurations.

 Tests can be specified using an xfstests group via "-g <group>", or via one or more specific xfstests subtests (e.g., "generic/068").
 The